VLety/fastApiProject/README.md

-# REST API server solution based on FastAPI framework.
+# REST API server solution based on FastAPI framework
 > Recommended for PoC or Prototype approach.

 > [!NOTE]